 2. Assess Your Career Options

-The next step to follow after outlining your goals; is to develop a refined list of career, by examining your interests, skills, and values.
+The next step to follow after outlining your goals; is to develop a refined list of careers, by examining your interests, skills, and values.

 Researching companies, reviewing career information, and talking to professionals in your field will help you determine;